Longlure frogfish: Reproduction

-A unique feature of the frogfish family is that the eggs are spawned encapsulated in a buoyant mass of mucus, referred to as an "egg raft".
+The longlure frogfish, like other frogfishes, spawns eggs that are encapsulated in a buoyant mass of mucus, referred to as an "egg raft".
 This structure may serve as a transport of moving a large number of eggs over a large geographical distances.
 Spawning can be dangerous for the frogfish due to the cannibalistic nature of the species.
 The male and female march across the bottom before spawning, with the female leading and the male close behind.
 His snout usually is in immediate contact with her vent.
 The female is bloated with eggs during this time, often swelling to twice her normal size.
 The pair will then make a dash to the surface and the egg mass bursts from the female.
 The frogfish may spawn several times over a few weeks.

 Diet

-A voracious ambush predator, it feeds mainly on fishes, but also on crabs and mantis shrimp.
+The longlure frogfish is an ambush predator, it feeds mainly on fishes, but also on crabs and mantis shrimp.
 The name "longlure" is refers to the elongated illicium which acts as a fishing lure.
 The illicium is the first spine of the dorsal fin, highly modified into a long rod with a lure (esca) at the end.
 In most species, the esca looks like potential prey, such as a worm, crustacean, or even a fish.
 The frogfish will lie in a sponge and wait for a fish to swim by.
 It will then wiggle the lure around to attract the prey.
 It is capable of swallowing a fish that is larger in size than itself.
 Like a recreational human angler, the frogfish will move to a different location if no fish are biting.
-The frogfish is reported to be the fastest animal alive.
+Frogfishes are reported to be the fastest animal alive.
 It can move and suck in prey at speeds as quickly as 0.006 seconds, so only high-speed film can catch the action.